 Health Savings Accounts

-“My message to women is that it’s never too late to launch their own business,” says Roberts.
+“My message to women is that it’s never too late to launch their own business,” says Roberts, entrepreneur in residence at Columbia Business School.
 “Every woman has a unique problem that needs to be solved.
 If you’re unhappy in your job or behind on creating your own wealth, maybe following your passion and starting a business can solve those problems.”

 Financial Planning for Women and Millennials